cmusatyalab/LELPerformance/README.md

 ## Collecting Latency Measurements
 We receive and inspect each incoming packet using [Pyshark](https://github.com/KimiNewt/pyshark), a Python wrapper for Wireshark.
 From this, we can extract fields necessary to correlate packets at each probe.

 We use the source and destination IP addresses to identify whether the packet is uplink or downlink and to determine which segment (UE-XRAN, XRAN-EPC, EPC-Cloudlet) they correspond to.
-To correlate ICMP data, we use the ICMP identifier and ICMP timestamp.
+To correlate ICMP data, we use the sequence number, ICMP identifier and ICMP timestamp.
 To correlate the TCP data, we use the sequence number, TCP timestamp and acknowledgement number We use the differences in epoch time to calculate the segment latency.

 The scripts `cloudlet_measure.py`, `laptop_measure.py` and `waterspout_measure.py` handle extracting and storing these fields in an InfluxDB database.
 To run these scripts, run these commands on the Cloudlet, Waterspout, and the UE respectively: